This page is designed to answer the following questions:

 What to do in relation to adverse events, incidents, errors and near misses

-Immediately following an adverse event, incident, error or near miss you should accommodate the needs of the individuals involved.
+Immediately following an adverse event, incident, error or near-miss you should attend to the needs of the individuals involved.
 This may by applying first aid or calling emergency services or simply chatting to them to ensure they are okay.

 Legislation and agreed ways of working

-Recording and reporting adverse events, incidents, errors and near misses is both an obligation to your employer as well as a legal requirement.
+Recording and reporting adverse events, incidents, errors and near misses is a legal requirement.
 Your employer will have agreed ways of working that explain how you should report these events in the form of policies and procedures – you must ensure that you are familiar with the process.

 Legislation that relates to this includes: